How to wash hand-painted silk

 • gently wash in warm water with small amount of liquid wash

-• when ready, squeeze out excess water and hold under running water until it runs clear
+• when ready, squeeze out excess water and hold under running water until water runs clear

 • squeeze silk but DO NOT WRING, to remove excess moisture

-• lay flat on a towel, then roll up into a long sausage shape
+• lay silk flat on a towel, then roll up the towel into a long sausage shape

-• put one end of the towel under your foot, then twist the towel until it is totally twisted
+• I put one end of the towel under my foot, then twist the towel until it is totally twisted

 • this removes most of the excess moisture

-If you look after your silk, it will last you many years and the colours will be colourfast as long as you don’t hang the silk in bright sunlight.
+If you look after your silk well, it will last you many years and the colours will be colourfast as long as you don’t hang the silk in bright sunlight.

 Enjoy!